flowbased/fbp-diff/README.md

 * Implement diffing of graph properties
 * Implement basic grouping/heuristics/context to make the diff easier to understand
-* Add basic tests for textual diffing
+* Fix inconsistencies in casing for port names

 ### Later